FamilySearch/GEDCOM.io/_pages/techfaqs.md

 gedcom can store the calendar associated with an age.

-One intent of the `AGE` structure is to express the age as it was listed in some source document. when a `DATE` and an `AGE` are associated with the *same* event, applications reading the GEDCOM file can infer that the calendar of the `AGE` is the same as the calendar of the `DATE`, especially if a `SOURCE_CITATION` is provided for the event.
+One intent of the `AGE` structure is to express the age as it was listed in some source document.
+When a `DATE` and an `AGE` are associated with the *same* event, applications reading the GEDCOM file can infer that the calendar of the `AGE` is the same as the calendar of the `DATE`, especially if a `SOURCE_CITATION` is provided for the event.